 You may be able to apply in the UK depending on your current immigration status.
 You should apply before your current visa expires.
 You are not allowed to apply in the UK if you are here as a Short-term Student or Visitor.
-Please read our information on how the coronavirus situation is affecting visa applications.
+This page explains other possible restrictions on applying in the UK.

 Check that you can make your application from within the UK

-You can apply for a Student visa (either new Student permission or to extend your current Student or Tier 4 permission) from within the UK, providing you are not on immigration bail, and if you currently have any type of immigration permission except:
+You can apply for a Student visa (either switching from another visa type or extending a current Student or Tier 4 permission) from within the UK, providing you are not on immigration bail, and you currently have any type of immigration permission except:

 parent of a child student